Do I have to charge customers sales tax?

 Unless you are in one of the five states listed above that don’t impose a sales tax, each retail transaction is generally presumed to be subject to sales tax unless an exemption applies.
 Although retail transactions were the original targets of sales taxes, state and local governments have increasingly imposed sales taxes on services as well.

 The first step is determining whether the items or services you sell are subject to sales tax in the location that you do business.
-Although this sounds simple, you may want to ask a lawyer.
+Although this sounds simple, you may want to reach out to a Rocket Legal Pro.
 Next, you need to determine whether an exemption applies to a specific transaction.
 Exemptions are covered in more detail below.
 If no exemption applies, then your business must collect and remit the sales tax to the proper state or local taxing authority.

 If you do not collect and remit sales tax when required, your state or local taxing authority may penalize you.
 Your business may be on the hook for the sales taxes, even if you did not collect any from your customers.
 You may also owe interest and fines, and your business and personal assets could be seized.
 Additionally, most states require that sales tax be separately stated on receipts and invoices provided to customers.